The American Girl Doll Birthday Party Rip-Off

 “Huh?”

-“Right here,” Tipper says, pointing down to the papers where I can see my signature floating in between a bunch of small type:
+“Right here,” Tipper said, pointing down to the papers, where I could see my signature floating in between a bunch of small type:

-From the din of the Master Tetherballer ruckus I see one girl holding up the Fun Party Questions.
+From the din of the Master Tetherballer ruckus, I saw an Eyesore-like expression on little Dahlia’s face as she held the Fun Party Questions she had lifted from my fist.
 “Is this all there is?
 What else do we get to do?”

-Shit.
-“Honey, we’re going to order some food and then we’ll do a really fun craft,” I answer cheerily.
+“Honey, we’re going to order some food and then we’ll do a really fun craft,” I answered cheerily.

 “But I already ate lunch.”

-The kids eat the pasta noodles, I eat the rest.
-As Tipper and the busboy clear the plates several children sigh.
-Someone says, “I’m bored.”
+The kids ate the pasta noodles, I ate everything else.
+As Tipper and the busboy cleared the plates, several children sighed.
+Little Georgina actually said the words I dreaded most out loud, “I’m bored.”

 “Tipper, when do we get to do the ‘creative craft’?”
-I ask, my voice an octave higher than usual.
+I asked, unadulterated fear pushing my voice an octave higher than usual.

 “Yes, when you tie the flaps together…”